Cookies

 Not all customers or users have the same expectations in terms of data in the OT data layer.
 Depending on the user group and type of use, different requirements apply to the presentation and timeliness of the data.

-A process employee in production usually needs real-time data in the form of a visualisation display (e.g. OSIsoft PI Vision) for the exact system they are currently working on.
-Employees from the research department, on the other hand, are interested in the data of the corresponding manufacturing processes in order to be able to optimise the production processes based on the knowledge gained.
-Plant managers, on the other hand, usually want to see the most important key performance indicators (KPIs) for their entire plant on one or more dashboards.
+A production process operator typically needs real-time data displayed on a visualization screen (e.g., OSIsoft PI Vision) for the specific piece of equipment they are currently working on.
+Employees in the research department, on the other hand, are interested in data from the relevant manufacturing processes so they can use the insights gained to optimize production processes.
+The plant manager, on the other hand, usually wants to see the most important high-level key performance indicators (KPIsWhat are KPIs?KPIs (Key Performance Indicators) are measurable values that indicate the progress and success of a company or project.) for the entire plant on one or more dashboards.

 In large corporations, increasingly global OT data layers consolidate important production data from all locations worldwide in order to compare them and gain insights across plants.